 - Citizenship and Community Service: To encourage cadets to become more active in their communities through participation in a community service activity as a member of a group.
 Contributes directly to the achievement of the program aim of developing the attributes of good citizenship, and the participant outcome of proactive citizenship.

 - Leadership: To train cadets to embrace the role of a follower while participating in activities as a member of a team.
 Contributes directly to the achievement of the program aim of developing the attributes of leadership and the participant outcome of social competence.
-Whenever possible, senior cadets lead junior cadets and gain practical leadership experience in both short term assignments and long term appointments.
+Whenever possible, senior cadets lead junior cadets and gain practical leadership experience in both short-term assignments and long-term appointments.

 - Personal Fitness and Healthy Living: To encourage cadets to set and pursue personal goals that contribute to active living.
 Contributes directly to the achievement of the program aim of promoting physical fitness, and the participant outcome of physical well-being.

-- Recreational Sports: To encourage cadets to actively participate in recreational sport activities and contribute directly to the achievement of the program aim of promoting physical fitness and the participant outcome of physical well-being.
+- Recreational Sports: To encourage cadets to actively participate in recreational sports activities and contribute directly to the achievement of the program aim of promoting physical fitness and the participant outcome of physical well-being.

 - Air Rifle Marksmanship: To familiarize the cadet with range operations and the firing of the cadet air rifle.
 Contributes indirectly to the achievement of the program aim of developing the attributes of good citizenship and leadership through the use of competitive shooting as a network for the development of self-discipline and teamwork.
-It also contributes indirectly to the participant outcome of emotional and physical well-being through building of self-esteem and promotion of an active lifestyle.
+It also contributes indirectly to the participant outcome of emotional and physical well-being through the building of self-esteem and promotion of an active lifestyle.